 Regarding physical appearance, most bird exhibit sexual dimorphism, a trait wherein males are highly distinguishable from females.
-Males seem to be more colourful and more dazzling than females for one apparent reason: to attract females during mating.
+Males seem more colorful and dazzling than females for one apparent reason: to attract females during mating.

 Collectively speaking, bird feathers are referred to as the plumage.
 In particular, the plumage color in birds is formed in two different processes:

 A) On one hand, colorful feathers are brought about by various pigments produced by birds.
 Such pigments are melanin, carotenoid, and porphyrin.
-The pigment melanin produces colors that range from pale yellow to reddish-brown up to the darkest black.
-The pigment carotenoid is what produces the colors ranging from bright yellow to orangish-yellow.
+The pigment melanin produces colors ranging from pale yellow to reddish-brown to dark black.
+The pigment carotenoid produces colors ranging from bright yellow to orangish-yellow.
 For instance, the pigments melanin and carotenoid interaction produce an olive-green color.
-Lastly, the pigment porphyrin produces various colors such as brown, bright red, pink, and green.
+Lastly, the pigment porphyrin produces various colors, such as brown, bright red, pink, and green.

-B) On the other hand, bird feather colors are produced by the structure of the feathers themselves.
-Meaning, instead of the pigments, colors are made when the light gets refracted by the proteins found in the feathers.
+B) On the other hand, bird feather colors are produced by the feathers’ structure.
+This means that instead of the pigments, colors are made when the feathers’ proteins refract the light.
 Three structural feathers exist, namely: